 The Nottingham Exemplary Writing Project was carefully designed to develop the writing skills of young authors through the power of publication.
 When young writers know their words will be shared by an audience, they are motivated to do their best work.

 By the end of the year, each student will choose one piece to be included in a grade level anthology.
 These magazines will be printed and posted online as the Nottingham Knight Writer.
-For more information about the 2012-13 Nottingham Knight Writer, please visit a detailed description here.
+For more information about the 2014-15 Nottingham Knight Writer, please visit a detailed description here.

-Ms. Jules works individually and in groups with Nottingham students to revise and polish their writing for publication online and in the Knight Writer magazines.
+The Nottingham Knight Writer is edited by Kelly Bergeron, Nottingham's Exemplary Project Coordinator.
+Ms. Bergeron works individually and in groups with Nottingham students to revise and polish their writing for publication online and in the Knight Writer magazines.

-Arlington Public Schools prohibits discrimination on the basis of race, religion, gender, sexual orientation, national origin, age, disability, pregnancy or marital status.
+Arlington Public Schools prohibits discrimination on the basis of race, national origin, creed, color, religion, gender, age, economic status, sexual orientation, pregnancy, marital status, genetic information, gender identity or expression, and/or disability.
 This policy provides equal access to courses and programs, counseling services, physical education and athletics, vocational education, instructional materials and extra-curricular activities.
-Report violations of this policy to the Assistant Superintendent for Administrative Services, 703-228-6008, or the Assistant Superintendent for Personnel, 703-228-6110.
+Violations of this policy should be reported to the Assistant Superintendent for Administrative Services at 703-228-6008 or the Assistant Superintendent for Human Resources at 703-228-6110.